 Swimmers should not share uncleaned towels, goggles, or any other equipment with anyone outside of their household.

-Consider installing wall hooks placed six feet apart for swimmers to hang their bags and place their masks before entering
+Consider installing wall hooks placed 2 meters (six feet) apart for swimmers to hang their bags and place their masks before entering the pool.

 Make sure lifeguards have their own well-labelled whistles, stored away from one another.

 Viruses can remain on objects for a few hours to days depending on the type of surface and environmental conditions.